JosephCDay/totp-backend-server/README.md

 # TOTP 2fa Backend Server
 This is a backend micro-service to facilitate adding TOTP 2fa security in an application.
-This application can generate secrets, one-time passwords, and QR Codes.
+This service can generate secrets, one-time passwords, and QR Codes.

 Rant: The purpose of this project is twofold.
 To provide a useful and fast backend 2fa micro-service, and to demonstrate the power and ease of <https://vertx.io>.
 I tire of seeing job postings and IDE support for Spring Boot, when vertx can get the job done faster, more efficiently, and completely unopinionated.
 Vertx also yields a faster and more efficient micro-service(<https://www.techempower.com/benchmarks/>).